thaliproject/Thali_CordovaPlugin/TeamReadMe.md

 both into JXCore and into Cordova one must go to www/jxcore in the app project and do a `jx install`.
 This will install Thali's
 Javascript files from NPM but it will also run a post install script that will then install Thali's Cordova plugin.

-Normally to update a NPM one issues `jx npm install` or `jx npm update` and that will update the Javascript files.
+Normally to update a NPM one issues `jx install` or `jx npm update` and that will update the Javascript files.
 That applies here as well, however, in addition the install script run from the NPM install is also smart enough to figure out if the Cordova plugin needs to be updated and if so it will handle that as well.